sheishistoric/snl-coefficient/_posts/2022-09-30-feature-films.md

 ---
 title: Which of the Feature Films is the Most-SNL?
 date: 2022-09-30
-author: admin
+author: Kathrine Esten
 layout: post
-summary: "They come from France: *Coneheads* and the SNL co-efficient*
+summary: "They come from France: *Coneheads* and the SNL co-efficient*"
 ---

-##include snl_feature_films.html
+{% include feature_films/definitive_films.html %}

 58 films (not including TV Movies) surpassed the 1.0 SNL co-efficient line set in our project.
 Among these, the film with the highest co-efficient (a whopping 8.706) was ... *drum roll* ... *Coneheads* (1993).